About GSG

 I chose 2012 as the year of the tennis Grand Slam because that’s the year that I turned 40.

-And I did’t want to wait any longer.
+And I didn’t want to wait any longer.

 By day I have my own business helping small business owners to market their website.
-I’m a web copywriter and Google AdWords professional.
-I have a blog where I share information about internet strategy and online marketing.
+I’m a Google AdWords professional and regularly help clients get better results from their website and increase their web traffic.

 So now I’m channeling my business skills into my passion for tennis to write the blog that I would love to read.
 Hopefully you will too!

-Sign up for email updates and share the Grand Slam tennis experience.
+Sign up for email updates and share the Grand Slam tennis experience and connect on Social Media via the links on the right.

 2012.
 Melbourne.
 Paris, London.
 New York.
 Done.